ui5-next/ui5g/README.md

 # generator-ui5g

-This is a basic generator for sapui5/openui5, use gulp to build
+Basic generator for sapui5/openui5, with gulp

 ## Installation